Explainable artificial intelligence: Understanding versus trust

 The goal of explainability to end users of AI systems is to increase trust in the systems, even "address concerns about lack of 'fairness' and discriminatory effects".
 However, even with a good understanding of an AI system, end users may not necessarily trust the system.
 In one study, participants were presented with combinations of white-box and black-box explanations, and static and interactive explanations of AI systems.
 While these explanations served to increase both their self-reported and objective understanding, it had no impact on their level of trust, which remained skeptical.

 This outcome was especially true for decisions that impacted the end user in a significant way, such as graduate school admissions.
 Participants judged algorithms to be too inflexible and unforgiving in comparison to human decision-makers; instead of rigidly adhering to a set of rules, humans are able to consider exceptional cases as well as appeals to their initial decision.
 For such decisions, explainability will not necessarily cause end users to accept the use of decision-making algorithms.
-We will need to either turn to another method to increase trust and acceptance of decision-making algorithms, or question the need to rely solely on AI for such impactful decisions in the first place.

 However, some emphasize that the purpose of explainability of artificial intelligence is not to merely increase users' trust in the system's decisions, but to calibrate the users' level of trust to the correct level.
 According to this principle, too much or too little user trust in the AI system will harm the overall performance of the human-system unit.
 When the trust is excessive, the users are not critical of possible mistakes of the system and when the users do not have enough trust in the system, they will not exhaust the benefits inherent in it.